 They also provide an “app” which users can download to their android phones and use to report a problem on the go.
 The gazetteer is integral to the “app” to ensure that accurate information is passed back to the council.
 This has been possible because of the open source software, it hasn’t required a heavy financial investment.

-Furthermore, two neighbouring authority have become so interested in the solution, they are now using it as part of their service.
+Furthermore, two neighbouring authorities have become so interested in the solution, they are now using it as part of their service.

-The first image below shows data being loaded from external system which holds a UPRN against each record.
+The following image shows data being loaded from the external system which holds a UPRN against each record.
 This is then used to map data and show the data as clusters.

 The team have some exciting plans for the next steps in the web mapping evolution.
 These include:

-· looking at including three dimensional maps into the systems
+- looking at including three dimensional maps in the systems